-IAU brings together over 600 Members from more than 120 countries for reflection and action on common priorities.
-IAU is an independent, bilingual (English and French), non-governmental organization.
-It acts as the global voice of higher education to UNESCO and other international higher education organizations, and provides a global forum for leaders of institutions and associations.
-Its services are available on a priority basis to Members but also to organisations, institutions and authorities concerned with higher education, as well as to individual policy and decision-makers, specialists, administrators, teachers, researchers and students.
+IAU is an independent, bilingual (English and French), non-governmental organisation.
+It acts as the global voice of higher education to UNESCO and other international higher education organisations, and it provides a global forum for leaders of institutions and associations.
+Its services are available on a priority basis to Members, non-Member organisations, institutions and authorities concerned with higher education, individual policy and decision-makers, and higher education specialists, administrators, teachers, researchers and students.

-IAU is an official partner of UNESCO (Associate status) and has been given consultative status by the UN Economic and Social Council (ECOSOC).
+IAU is an official partner of UNESCO (Associate status), has been given consultative status by the UN Economic and Social Council (ECOSOC), and was granted participatory status with the Council of Europe.
 More information on IAU's activities and membership is available on the IAU website.